 Most men have moderate to high hair density on their legs.
 If you do, move the groomer in an upward direction, from the bottom of your legs to the top.
 Going against the direction the hair grows will lift it up and into the path of the trimmer blades, for a faster, more efficient trim.

 Avoid undue pressure when moving the groomer against your shins – the combination of thin skin and the close proximity of the shin bone can cause this area to be quite sensitive.

 Remove any loose hairs with a dry towel or in the shower – though be mindful that if you’ve trimmed a great deal of hair, you might risk clogging the drain!
-Clean your body groomer per the manufacturer’s instructions.
+Clean your body trimmer per the manufacturer’s instructions.

 If you experienced any skin irritation, apply a soothing moisturizer or balm post shaver, apply less pressure – or better, use a sensitive skin shaving gel with a waterproof trimmer like one of our best body groomer recommendations -the Philips Series 5000 Body groomer.
 This will allow the groomer to glide across the skin, while the blades do the work without causing discomfort.